elseano/rundown_poc/README.md

 The modifiers `skip_on_success` and `skip_on_failure` are great guards to prevent taking an action twice, and can speed up repeated executions.

-### Runbook Utilities
+### Rundown Utilities

-When using `ruby` with the `runbook` modifier, you'll have access to the libraries included with Runbook:
+When using `ruby` with the `rundown` modifier, you'll have access to the libraries included with Rundown:

 * `prompt` - An instance of TTY::Prompt, for asking questions.
 * `Inifile` - The Inifile Gem for reading and manipulating `.ini` files.

+## Todo

+Rundown is currently under development.
+It's good for general use, but there's some features still to add:

+* [ ] Clean up the `ruby` with `rundown` API.
+* [ ] Homebrew formula for installation (possibly with TravellingRuby)
+* [ ] Gemspec to allow installation from the `gem` command.
+* [ ] Support directly invoking specific parts of the file (and/or an option menu)
+* [ ] Support running a markdown file from STDIN to make executable scripts
+* [ ] Test suite

+If you're using Rundown, let me know!
+Feel free to add issues and questions.